xtaran/dist-detect/README.md

 * … if the remote system is running an EoL release …

-… just by looking at the responses of a few common network services, i.e. very fast.
+… just by looking at the responses of a few common network services (or at [Shodan.io](https://www.shodan.io/)), i.e. very fast.

 This is especially useful in heterogenous networks (e.g. with BYOD or many self-managed machines) as common in academia, data-centers with a